 A second call for the Tier 1 Grant Program is anticipated in early 2012.
 In order to facilitate with the Tier 1 call for projects, this chapter has been separated into two distinct sub-chapters.
-The first part of the chapter will-consists of discussion that is pertinent to the funding guidelines for the Tier 1 Grant Program.
-The second part of the chapter will-consists of funding guidelines for the Tier 2 Grant Program.
-The separation of the two-tiered funding program will enable the Board to approve the Tier 1 call for projects while the Tier 2 guidelines are in development.
+The first part of the chapter consists of funding guidelines for the Tier 1 Grant Program.
+The second part of the chapter consists of funding guidelines for the Tier 2 Grant Program.
 The Tier 1 guidelines have been updated to reflect lessons learned from the first call for projects in 2011.